-Can't miss the blanket auctioneers.
+You can't miss the blanket auctioneers.
 Selling blankets like they aren't going to make anymore tomorrow, these guys sell combination stacks at break neck speed.
 With home modified microphones blaring though sound systems Jimmy Page discarded four decades ago you soon discover that every phrase in Spanish ends in an "S".
-Yet there are those ardent blanket buyers who stand there, right in front of the speakers, waiting patiently for the auctioneer to package the "Elvis" bedspread with the Winnie the Poo comforter, then loose his mind and lets them sell for the ridiculous price of $180 pesos.
+Yet there are those ardent blanket buyers who stand there, right in front of the speakers, waiting patiently for the auctioneer to package the "Elvis" bedspread with the Winnie the Pooh comforter, then loose his mind and lets them sell for the ridiculous price of $180 pesos.
 (I found the prices a bit better than retail, best on the last two days of the carnaval)

 It's a piece of Mexico folks, if your in the area, don't miss out.
 If you miss out we'll see you at the next Carnaval, if it happens!